Yunzez/Yunzez/README.md

-- 👋 Hi, I’m Fred, current student in University of Washington
+- 👋 Hi, I’m Fred, Studentat NYU Tandon.
+Former student at University of Washington
-- 👀 I’m interested in Front-end and Software development.
+- 👀 I’m interested in Full-stack/Software development.
 - 💞️ I’m looking to collaborate on any project honestly :)
 - 📫 contact: yunzez@uw.edu